Nothing to see here: Failed supernovae are faint or rare: Recovery Efficiency

 \item {\bf Choosing injection sites}

 In order to find the most likely positions for a failed supernova to occur, we track star formation in the galaxy by assigning probabilities of being chosen to each pixel in an image based on the fraction of galaxy light at these locations.
-Ideally, we would use B-band images from the ESO Online Digitized Sky Survey\footnote{\url{https://archive.eso.org/dss/dss}}.
-Regions brighter in the B-band should be more likely regions for these transients to occur and as such it should be more likely for a source to be injected in a position bright in B-band.
-Unfortunately, ESO's DSS-2-blue survey does not have images for many galaxies in our sample.
-For the sake of consistency, we instead use images from the DSS-2-red survey, which is complete for all galaxies in our sample.
+For this, we used R-band images from the ESO Online Digitized Sky Survey\footnote{\url{https://archive.eso.org/dss/dss}}.
+This survey was complete for all galaxies in our sample, giving us access to full images of each galaxy.

 An elliptical region is defined within each image from the DSS-2-red survey corresponding to the spatial extent of the galaxy.
 The WCS coordinates and flux of each pixel within this region are saved.
 The fluxes are normalised such that their cumulative sum equals one.
 The fluxes and their corresponding coordinates are sorted in order of ascending flux.
 The idea for this analysis is similar to that of \cite{ja06}, wherein the correlation between the positions of Type II SNe and sites of H$\alpha$ emission was examined.